esthesis-iot/esthesis-core/esthesis-core-docs/docs/07-developers-guide/01-Dev Environment setup.md

 ## Requirements

 - A dev Kubernetes cluster with at least 16GB of RAM.
-We suggest firing up an [Ubuntu server](https://ubuntu.com/download/server) in the virtualisation platform of your choice, while preselecting Microk8s in the installed packages screen.
-This way you can have a single-node cluster, using the same Kubernetes distribution the rest of us are also using, so we can provide appropriate guidance and setup instructions that work across the board.
 - [Helm](https://helm.sh)
 - [Helmfile](https://github.com/helmfile/helmfile)
 - Many of the build and helper scripts are written for a Unix/Linux shell.
 If you are on